3and4/Leither/doc/whitepaper-en.md

 Every quantum of token shall base on meaningful work.
 The quantity of its value is decided by its contribution to the ecosystem, or how useful the work is.

-An organizational ledger, which is actually a sparse Merkle tree with snapshot function, can be created with consensus.
-Any incentives issued by the organization will be announced with reason and proof for organization wide publicity and scrutiny.
+An organizational ledger, which is actually a sparse Merkle tree with time-space snapshot, can be created with consensus.
+Any incentives issued by the organization shall be announced with reason and proof for organization wide publicity and scrutiny.

 This mechanism is called **Proof of Performance (PoP)**, different from POW of BTC.

 System rewards include:
-+ Construction reward:
++ **Infrastructural reward**
 Rewards to member who has made fundamental contribution to the organization, such as founder, investor, system and App developer, who did all the absolutely necessary work to make it happen.
 The reward is recommended by supervisor and issued after vote of consensus.

     The reward is for creating the organization.

-+ Content service reward:
++ **Content service reward**
 Organization provides valuable service or content to users.
 At every step of value creation, contributor is recorded.
 At the point of value appreciation, smart contract is triggered and incentives rewarded to each member who did valuable work.
     The reward can be distributed by fixed proportion or dynamically balanced through the following mimic process.
     1. Developer writes content collection plugins.